arjuncode/dbrx-12daysofdemos/05-unity-catalog-functions/README.md

    - Use in SQL queries
    - Call from Python notebooks
    - Embed in BI dashboards
-   - Expose to AI agents (future: MCP)
+   - Share across teams and workspaces

 2. **Governance**
    - Unity Catalog tracks all usage